woaihuoguo/QQfancyTianquansuicide/README.md

 # QQfancyTianquansuicide
-This is a Anjianjingling code used for suicide in QQfancy Tianquan transcription
+This is an Anjianjingling code used for suicide in QQfancy Tianquan transcription